News & tips

 What’s even more time consuming is when you realise you need to replace certain words you’ve used in your document with others.

-The good news is that you don’t have to do it all manually.
+The good news is that you don’t have to do it all manually!
 Microsoft Word comes with a number of useful features, so you can find and replace text, as well as navigate to different parts of your document with just a few clicks of the mouse.
-Find out how to use Find, Replace and GoTo below.
+Find out how to use Find, Replace and GoTo in this guide.

 The features discussed below are covered during our Microsoft Word training courses which run in London and Guildford monthly.

 If you want to quickly find a word or series of words in your document, without having to read through it yourself, you can simply use Microsoft Word’s Find feature.

 There are two ways you can access this tool:

 Both will highlight a search box where you can type in the word or words you want to find.

 Microsoft Word will then highlight in yellow all of the words in your document that match the word you have written in the Find box.

 You can press Enter on your keyboard to go from one result to the next.
 If you need to change any of the words, you can do so manually or you can use Word’s replace feature.
 Find out more about Replace below.

 In addition to using Word’s Find feature to locate certain text in your document, you can also make quick changes using the Replace feature.
 In combination these tools are caled Find And Replace.